embrace-io/embrace-docs/content/react-native/integration/track-navigation-screens.md

 ## Disable Auto Tracking for Native Screens

-Embrace automatically recollect the native screens, if you do not want to see them in the session you can disable it.
+Embrace automatically collects the native screens, if you do not want to see them in the session you can disable it.

 ### Android:
 Go to your embrace-config.json insde android/app/src/main and add the sdk_config, your file should be like this